artyomprima-cloud/Dataforest/README.md

 # Php, Nginx, and Mysql application
 A webpage that displays a simple php.info.
+Tested with Terraform v1.13.3

 ## HLD (High Level Diagram)
 ![HLD](/images/HLD.png)